FlightControl-User/x16-flash/README.md

 The update program is very user friendly and walks you through the different steps.
 Please find below a detailed description of the complete process.

+For each component, the program will first detect each component and will search for the corresponding file names.
+It will read each file and check the contents before it will use the files to update your components.
+Once all the files have been checked, it will update your VERA card, then it will update the SMC and then the ROM(s).
+If there are ROMs on an external cardridge detected, then those roms will be installed first before the main CX16 ROM is updated.

 ## 2.1.1 Introduction and briefing screens

 | Step  | Picture  |